 A few years later I began modeling petite fashions for just about every department store in downtown Pittsburgh, including Saks Fifth Avenue.
 I recall my interview at Kaufmann’s Department Store with the Fashion Director for the fashion stylist position.
 In the middle of the interview, she asked if I would model.
 My naïve mind led me to believe that was a condition in order to get the fashion stylist job.
 I accepted both positions and modeled for about 8 years.

-The combination of my education and work experience helped me develop my own personal sense of style, as well as helped others to define theirs.
+The combination of my education and work experience helped me develop my own personal sense of style, as well as acquire the experience to help others to define theirs.